fusionjs/fusionjs/fusion-plugin-error-handling/README.md

 `ErrorHandling({onError, CsrfProtection})`

-- `onError: (e: Error, type: 'browser' | 'uncaught' | 'request') => Promise` - Required.
+- `onError: (e: Error, captureType: 'browser' | 'uncaught' | 'request') => Promise` - Required.
 A function that gets called on server errors.
 If the error is a global uncaught exception or unhandled rejection, the process exits when the returned Promise resolves/rejects.
 - `CsrfProtection` - Optional.
 Pass your [`fusion-plugin-csrf-protection`](https://github.com/fusionjs/fusion-plugin-csrf-protection) plugin to this package if CSRF protection is enabled, in order to allow errors to be logged without needing a CSRF token.